danqi123/pandemic_alert_model_social_media/README.md

 The repository contains codes and data for the manuscript "Development of an early alert model for pandemic situations in Germany".

-The paper conatains three parts:
+The paper contains three parts:
-1. Generation of symptom corpus and preparation of Google Trends/Twitter longitudinal datasets with multidimentional symptom features.
+1. Generation of symptom corpus and preparation of Google Trends/Twitter longitudinal datasets with multidimensional symptom features.
 2. Log-linear regression model for up-/ down-trend analysis.
 3. Random Forest and LSTMs for up-/ down-trend forecasting.